acmestack/acmestack-website/content/en/about/index.md

 Open source as we understand it：

-- Open Source is a More Innovative Way to Value
+- Open source is a More Innovative Way to Value
 - Open source is a way to bring together the wisdom of many people
 - Open source is open and inclusive
 - Open source is hobby driven